-If there are not enough spaces to admit all of the children, we give priority to children in the following order:
+If there are not enough spaces to admit all of the children on the waiting list, we give priority to children in the following order:

 - 1. Looked After Children or previously Looked After Children - 2.
-Who are in receipt of Free Early Education Entitlement (FEEE) for 2-year olds funding or Early Years Pupil Premium (EYPP) - 3.
-Have turned three while attending as 2-year-olds - Medical or social reasons or children 'at risk'.
-Please note that admission on this criterion will be assessed by our SENDCos, and is subject to us being able to support the child's needs to the high standard we expect - 5.
-Siblings of current or former pupils - 6.
-School staff children or children whose parent(s) work at state funded schools within half a mile of each school, i.e. Walthamstow School for Girls and Emmanuel Community School (Church Hill), Edinburgh Primary School, South Grove Primary School, Barn Croft Primary School, St Saviours C of E Primary School, Coppermill Primary School, Thomas Gamuel Primary School, Stoneydown Park Primary School, Willowfield School and Kelmscott School (Low Hall) - 7.
-Distance: who live closest to the school - 8.
+For 15-hour 2-year-old places: those who are in receipt of Local Authority funding for 2-year olds or Early Years Pupil Premium (EYPP) - 3.
+For 15 to 28-hour 2-year-old places: those who are in receipt of the government funding for eligible working families - 4.
+Those who have turned three while attending as 2-year-olds - 5.
+Medical or social reasons or children 'at risk'.
+Please note that admission on this criterion will be assessed by our SENDCos, and is subject to us being able to support the child's needs to the high standard we expect.
+If a child needs significant support in nursery they may only be offered a 15-hour place. - 6.
+Siblings of current or former pupils

+- 7. School staff children or children whose parent(s) work at state funded schools within half a mile of each school, i.e. Walthamstow School for Girls and Emmanuel Community School (Church Hill), Edinburgh Primary School, South Grove Primary School, Barn Croft Primary School, St Saviours C of E Primary School, Coppermill Primary School, Thomas Gamuel Primary School, Stoneydown Park Primary School, Willowfield School and Kelmscott School (Low Hall) - 8.
+Distance: those who live closest to the school - 9.
 Who are not attending another early years setting